Sen. Portman urges ‘common ground’ in farewell speech - NewsBreak

 He was elected as senator in 2010.

-Portman announced in January 2021 that he would not seek re-election.Bill overhauling control of public education passes Ohio Senate
+Portman announced in January 2021 that he would not seek re-election.Dreaming of a white Christmas?
+The likelihood NE Ohio sees snow

 J.D.
 Vance was elected to his seat in November.